Maddy-MM/youtube-rag-chatbot/README.md

 If credentials are not set, this layer is skipped instantly with no latency — making it safe to deploy without a paid proxy plan while keeping the full architecture intact for when credentials are added.

 > **Note on the free tier:** Webshare's free tier provides shared datacenter proxies, not true residential proxies.
 These get blocked by YouTube just like regular cloud IPs.
-In production, a paid Webshare residential proxy plan would make this layer fully reliable.
+A paid Webshare residential proxy plan makes this layer fully reliable.

 ### Layer 3 — Manual Transcript Paste

 If both fetch attempts fail, the backend returns `{"error": "fallback"}` and the frontend shows a manual paste UI directing the user to [youtubetotranscript.com](https://youtubetotranscript.com/).
-The pasted transcript is submitted to a separate `/process_video_manual` endpoint and passed through the identical pipeline — split, embed, store — so the chat experience is unchanged.
+The pasted transcript is submitted to `/process_video_manual` and passed through the identical pipeline — split, embed, store — so the chat experience is unchanged.

-### Why This Architecture

-Several alternative approaches were evaluated before arriving at this design:

-- **Client-side fetching on Streamlit** — worked initially but Streamlit Community Cloud IPs eventually got blocklisted too
-- **Cloudflare Workers** — viable but adds infrastructure complexity and moves away from a pure Python stack
-- **Cookie-based authentication** — explicitly not adopted due to YouTube's policy of permanently banning authenticated accounts used for scraping
-- **Request counting with a daily cap** — replaced by the simpler and more robust approach of letting failures speak for themselves rather than managing a counter
-- **Simplified two-layer approach** — prototyped and tested; while faster on the free tier, the three-layer architecture was retained as it is production-ready and demonstrates stronger systems design thinking

-The chosen architecture keeps the stack clean and Python-native, degrades gracefully rather than crashing, and is production-ready with a paid proxy plan.

 ---

 ## Current Limitations & Tradeoffs

-- **In-memory storage** — vector stores and transcripts are scoped to the session, keeping the architecture lightweight and stateless; persistent storage (Redis, Pinecone) is a straightforward future addition
+- **In-memory vector storage** — vector stores are scoped to the server process; a server restart clears all cached video data.
+Redis or Pinecone would be a straightforward upgrade
+- **Ephemeral user storage on Render free tier** — SQLite is wiped on every redeploy; the default admin is re-seeded automatically.
+Migrating to Neon or Supabase PostgreSQL is a one-line connection string change
-- **Transcript availability** — videos without captions gracefully fall back to a manual paste UI, so no video is ever a hard failure
+- **Transcript availability** — videos without captions fall back gracefully to the manual paste UI; no video is ever a hard failure
-- **In-memory processing** — keeps the stack simple and dependency-free for now, with a clear upgrade path to persistent vector databases
-- **No authentication or rate limiting** — appropriate for a learning and portfolio project; production hardening is well-understood and documented in Future Improvements
-- **Webshare free tier** — the proxy architecture is fully implemented and production-ready; reliable auto-fetch on cloud simply requires upgrading to a paid residential proxy plan
+- **Webshare free tier** — the proxy architecture is fully implemented; reliable auto-fetch on cloud requires upgrading to a paid residential proxy plan

 ---

 ## Future Improvements

-- Redis caching for transcript and vector store persistence across restarts
-- Persistent vector database (Chroma / Pinecone)
+- Persistent vector database (Chroma / Pinecone) for cross-session video caching
 - Paid Webshare residential proxy plan for reliable auto-fetch on cloud
+- Persistent database (Neon / Supabase) for stable multi-user support
+- Streaming LLM responses
 - Multi-video querying
-- Streaming responses
-- Authentication and rate limiting
 - CI/CD pipeline
-- UI enhancements

 ---